memery1446/DexAggregator/README.md

 4. USAGE
     It's time to really make this aggregator your own.

-    => =>   Make sure you're project is open in your text editor, and that you have given your terminal the command 'cd <name-of-project>` to open the directory and get to the project root.    <= <=
+            => =>   Make sure you're project is open in your text editor.    <= <=

             => =>   In your Web3 wallet, select the Hardhat Network.
 In Metamask, this is on the upper left  <= <=

-    Start a local Hardhat node
-            => =>   IN YOUR TERMINAL, RUN: `npx hardhat node`     <= <=

     Now we'll deploy contracts locally on the Hardhat node for development:

             ***(NOTE: If you want to deploy to Sepolia, skip from here to "Testnet Deployment on Sepolia")***

             => =>   Open another terminal window and "cd" into your root directory   <= <=

+    The node keeps going.
+You could minimize it to clear the screen a bit.

             => =>   IN YOUR TERMINAL, RUN: `npx hardhat run scripts/deploy.js --network localhost`   <= <=

+    Note the dashes.
+Wait for deployment.

-            => =>   Make note of deployment addresses in the terminal and carefully enter them into these files.
-While it's normally not advised to cut and paste code, this is a case where it can save you a lot of time:
+            => =>   Make note of deployment addresses in the terminal and carefully enter them into:

                 scripts/addliquidity.js
                 scripts/check-balances.js
                 scripts/setup-check.js
                 scripts/verify-deployment.js   <= <=

+    It's quite obvious to see where the addresses are currently saved.
+While it's normally not advised to cut and paste code, this is a case where it can save you a lot of time and ensure accuracy.

-    Now we need to import the TK1 and TK2 addresses into our Web3 wallet so they're recognized and can be imported once deployed.
+    Now you need to import the TK1 and TK2 addresses into our Web3 wallet so they're recognized and can be imported once deployed.

-        => => In your wallet, select "import token."     -- Note: If you have done other work in Hardhat you may need to "hide" or "forget" previous tokens at these same Hardhat addresses. --      Follow the prompts until both TK1 and TK2 have been imported.
-You won't see tokens yet...that comes next!      <= <=
+        => => In your wallet, select "import token."     -- Note: If you have done other work in Hardhat you may need to "hide" or "forget" previous tokens at these same Hardhat addresses. --      Enter the addresses and follow the prompts until both TK1 and TK2 have been imported.     <= <=

+    You won't see tokens yet...that comes next!

     Now to get some liquidity to both you (the deployer) and the two AMMs so you can make transactions.
-Literally as their names suggest AMM and AMM2 are making a market for our TK1/TK2 pair.
+As their names suggest, AMM and AMM2 are making a market with competition for our TK1/TK2 pair.

             => =>   IN YOUR TERMINAL, RUN:
             `npx hardhat run scripts/add-liquidity.js --network localhost`   <= <=

-        Momentarily you see your TK1 and TK2 in your wallet and you are ready to swap!
+        Momentarily you'll see your TK1 and TK2 in your wallet and you are ready to swap!

     To Deploy the Frontend on Hardhat: